 Bus stop and bus schedule information can be found on the Spokane Transit Authority's website at http://www.spokanetransit.com/.
 You can also call (509) 328-RIDE (7433) for both automated and personal assistance.

 The camera snapshot images update approximately once per minute, but you may need to refresh the window to see the update.

 The streaming camera feed is the most internet bandwidth-intensive part of the SRTMC website.
 Limiting the duration of the live video feed allows more users to access the stream.

 Real-time traffic and weather information is available by dialing 5-1-1 from most telephones.
 The system builds upon the highly successful Washington State Highway hotline previously accessed through toll-free numbers.
 It's updated every few minutes.
 More information about 511 is available at http://www.wsdot.wa.gov/traffic/511/

 SRTMC is working with all the partner agencies on processes to include events on city streets and county roads on the map.
-We expect this to be in place in the coming months.
 Please watch this site for further updates.

 The TMC is jointly managed by the Washington Department of Transportation's Eastern Region, the City of Spokane, the City of Spokane Valley, Spokane County, Spokane Transit Authority, and the Spokane Regional Transportation Council.

 SRTMC only displays active travel information.
 If you click on the Travel Impacts, Road Conditions, or Road Work buttons and there is no current event, nothing will be displayed.

 The traffic map refreshes approximately every two minutes.
 The map will appear to not update if there are no changes in the traffic flow data.